What is GSM: Primer

-GSM is a second generation or 2G mobile phone system.
-Originally introduced in 1991, it is still used for many voice calls and some low data rate services that require its use.
+GSM is a second generation or 2G mobile phone system or wireless communications system.
+Originally introduced in 1991.
+GSM communication is still used for many voice calls and some low data rate services that require its use.

 The acronym for GSM originally meant Groupe Speciale Mobile, but this changed to Global System for Mobile Communications as the system spread on a global basis.

-Although technology has moved on significantly since the introduction of GSM as a 2G technology, it is still in widespread use as phones are low cost, and battery usage small enabling battery charge intervals to be often a week or more.
+Although technology has moved on significantly since its introduction, GSM communication is still in widespread use as phones are low cost, and battery usage small enabling battery charge intervals to be often a week or more.

 What is GSM - system overview